BGYO discography

-Filipino boy band BGYO has released two studio album, twenty five singles, twelve B-sides, ten soundtrack singles, three promotional singles, and two remix singles.
+Filipino boy band BGYO (formerly Star Hunt Academy Boys or SHA Boys) has released two studio albums, three EPs, one single pack, forty-six singles (as lead artist), three promotional singles, five collaborations, and two remix singles.

 The group debuted in the Philippines on January 29, 2021, with the single "The Light".
-That same year, they released an original soundtrack "He's Into Her" as part of the series "He's Into Her", which led them to be the fifth Filipino artist to appear on the weekly Billboard's Next Big Sound chart at number 2; also recognized as the "Best Theme Song or Title Theme" at the 2021 Asian Academy Creative Awards and a summer-themed song for their network's special station ID "Feel Good Pilipinas".
-Weeks after, BGYO released two promotional singles "Runnin'" and "While We Are Young" as part of the 4th Season of Coke Studio Philippines' Itodo Mo Beat Mo.
-In August 2021, BGYO released "The Baddest" as their sophomore single which brought BGYO in the weekly Billboard's Next Big Sound chart at number one, the first Filipino act, to do so.
-"Kulay" was released on September 23, 2021, as a theme song of the Miss Universe Philippines 2021 National Costume Competition In October 2021, the group released their debut album The Light, which includes "The Light", "The Baddest", "He's Into Her"; five new songs "When I'm with You", "Kundiman", "Sabay", "Fly Away" and "Rocketman", four international versions of "The Light"—Bahasa Indonesia, Thai, Spanish and Japanese; and has achieved the coveted feat of being the longest consecutive charting album by a Filipino act to stay at number one on iTunes Philippines of all time.
-In November 2021, the group took part on the official Christmas theme song of ABS CBN's Christmas Station ID alongside other Filipino artists, entitled "Andito Tayo Para sa Isa't Isa".
+That same year, they released the original soundtrack "He's Into Her" for the series He's Into Her.
+Following its release, BGYO became the fifth Filipino act to appear on Billboards weekly Next Big Sound chart, debuting at number two.
+The group also took part in the network's summer station ID "Feel Good Pilipinas".
+They later released two promotional singles, "Runnin'" and "While We Are Young", as part of Coke Studio Philippines' Itodo Mo Beat Mo.
+In August 2021, BGYO released "The Baddest"; following its release, the group subsequently reached number one on the weekly Next Big Sound chart, becoming the first Filipino act to top the chart.
+"Kulay" was released on September 23, 2021, as the theme song of the Miss Universe Philippines 2021 National Costume Competition.
+In October 2021, the group released their debut studio album, The Light, which includes "The Light", "The Baddest", "He's Into Her", five new songs—"When I'm with You", "Kundiman", "Sabay", "Fly Away" and "Rocketman"—and Bahasa Indonesia, Japanese, Spanish and Thai versions of "The Light".
+In November 2021, the group also participated in the ABS-CBN Christmas station ID theme song "Andito Tayo Para sa Isa't Isa".

-In the first quarter of 2022, BGYO released three original soundtracks "Mahal Na Kita", "Up!" and "Best Time" In June 2022, three of their songs—"Kundiman", "He's Into Her", "The Baddest"—were chosen to be part of The Lunar Codex's "Polaris Collection" time capsules bound to the Moon in 2023.
-In the second quarter of 2022, BGYO released their first original single, since October 2021, that is not a part of the original soundtrack named "Tumitigil Ang Mundo".
-In August 2022, the group released the original soundtrack of Darna (2022 TV series) entitled "Patuloy Lang Ang Lipad".
-To support their second album Be Us, the group released "Magnet and "PNGNP".
-In November 2022, the group delivered an extraordinary feat of having 2 albums and 32 tracks on iTunes Philippines Charts at the same time, the first Filipino act to do so.
-Two weeks after, Tumitigil Ang Mundo became part of the EP—An Inconvenient Love Original Soundtrack.
+In the first quarter of 2022, BGYO released the original soundtrack recordings "Mahal Na Kita", "Up!" and "Best Time".
+In June 2022, three of their songs—"Kundiman", "He's Into Her" and "The Baddest"—were selected for The Lunar Codex's Polaris Collection time capsule.
+The group subsequently released "Tumitigil Ang Mundo".
+In August, they released "Patuloy Lang Ang Lipad", the theme song for the television series Darna.
+To support their second studio album, Be Us, the group released "Magnet" and "PNGNP".
+The album was released on November 3, 2022.
+Later that month, "Tumitigil Ang Mundo" was included on the An Inconvenient Love original soundtrack.

+In 2023, BGYO released the standalone single "Bulalakaw".
+Their releases in 2024 included "Patintero", "Uuwian (Reprise)", "Gigil" and "Trash".
+"Trash" was also issued as the group's first single pack, which included sped-up and slowed-down and reverb versions of the track.

+In 2025, the group released two EPs.
+Their self-titled EP, BGYO, was released on March 13 and included "Trash", "Andito Lang", "Divine", "Light My Fire" and "Heartstrings".
+Their second EP of the year, Headlines, followed on September 25 and included "All These Ladies", "Headlines", "Dance With Me" and "Aloe Vera".

+In 2026, BGYO released "Fresh" ahead of their third EP, On Demand, which was released on June 4.